Hohenstaufen: Ruling in Germany

 When the last male member of the Salian dynasty, Emperor Henry V, died without heirs in 1125, a controversy arose about the succession.
 Duke Frederick II and Conrad, the two current male Staufers, by their mother Agnes, were grandsons of late Emperor Henry IV and nephews of Henry V. Frederick attempted to succeed to the throne of the Holy Roman Emperor (formally known as the King of the Romans) through a customary election, but lost to the Saxon duke Lothair of Supplinburg.
 A civil war between Frederick's dynasty and Lothair's ended with Frederick's submission in 1134.
 After Lothair's death in 1137, Frederick's brother Conrad was elected King as Conrad III.

 Because the Welf duke Henry the Proud, son-in-law and heir of Lothair and the most powerful prince in Germany, who had been passed over in the election, refused to acknowledge the new king, Conrad III deprived him of all his territories, giving the Duchy of Saxony to Albert the Bear and that of Bavaria to Leopold IV, Margrave of Austria.
 In 1147, Conrad heard Bernard of Clairvaux preach the Second Crusade at Speyer, and he agreed to join King Louis VII of France in a great expedition to the Holy Land which failed.

-Conrad's brother Duke Frederick II died in 1147, and was succeeded in Swabia by his son, Duke Frederick III.
-When King Conrad III died without adult heir in 1152, Frederick also succeeded him, taking both German royal and Imperial titles.
+Conrad's brother Duke Frederick II died in 1147 and was succeeded in Swabia by his son, Duke Frederick III.
+When King Conrad III died without an adult heir in 1152, Frederick also succeeded him, taking both German royal and Imperial titles.